-Dr. Timothy Laurie is a Scholarly Teaching Fellow in the School of Communication (Faculty of Arts and Social Sciences).
+Dr Timothy Laurie is a Scholarly Teaching Fellow in the School of Communication (Faculty of Arts and Social Sciences).
 His core research interests include cultural theory, popular music studies, and gender and sexuality studies.
-He coordinates and lectures on 'Communicating Difference' (Autumn) and 'Global Cinema' (Spring) in the School of Communications.
-He is currently co-authoring Masculinity After Deleuze (with Anna Hickey-Moody) for Bloomsbury.
+He coordinates and lectures on 'Communicating Difference' (Autumn) and 'Global Cinema' (Spring) in the School of Communication.

 Timothy completed his Bachelor of Media (Honours) and Bachelor of Social Science (Philosophy) at the University of Adelaide, before moving to the Department of Gender and Cultural Studies at the University of Sydney to complete his PhD, which focused on cultural theory, popular music, and the work of Gilles Deleuze.
 He subsequently took up a lectureship in Screen and Cultural Studies at the University of Melbourne, where he taught courses on the sociology of everyday life, cultural geography and popular culture.

 Saunders, Grant “Hip Hop as Pedagogical Resource for Aboriginal Studies in Senior Secondary and Tertiary education”, Doctorate of Creative Arts (Joint Supervisor)